kcin96/RandomProjections.jl/docs/src/index.md

 - Johnson-Lindenstrauss mininum dimension

 ## Installation
-To install the Julia REPL:
+To install in the Julia REPL:
 ```julia-repl
 julia> using Pkg
 julia> Pkg.add("RandomProjections")